AI agent case

 Hermes gateway installed as a systemd user service with linger enabled so it survives SSH logout

 The gateway runs as a systemd user service.
-Linger is enabled automatically so Hermes keeps running after SSH logout — no screen or tmux needed.
+Linger is enabled automatically so Hermes keeps running after SSH logout.
+No screen or tmux needed.

 Telegram userinfobot profile showing how to get your Telegram user ID for Hermes Agent setup